Get Help During Tax Season

 Exemptions can be claimed in one of two ways, depending on the exemption type.
 It is important to know that some exemptions are claimed through a Rhode Island personal income tax filing, and others are requested through an application submitted to HealthSource RI (You can find this application at HealthSourceRI.com/Mandate).
 Exemptions granted by the RI Division of Taxation will be claimed through personal income tax Form RI-1040 for RI residents and Form RI-1040NR for part-year RI residents.
 There is no separate application process.
 Updated tax forms for Tax Year 2023 (filed in 2024) will be available prior to the 2024 filing season.

 What is the penalty for not having health insurance in 2022?

 Most RI residents are required to have health coverage.
 Those who don’t have health coverage may pay a penalty when they file their state taxes.
 For more information on the health insurance mandate in Rhode Island, including penalties, please visit: HealthSourceRI.com/Mandate.

-Where can I find more information on the need to have coverage in 2022 and any exceptions to this requirement?
+Where can I find more information on the need to have healthcare coverage and any exceptions to this requirement?

 Beginning on January 1, 2020, Rhode Island General Laws, section 44-30-101, requires certain Rhode Island residents to have health insurance.
-If you do not have insurance, you may be assessed a penalty when you file your 2022 RI Personal Income taxes during tax season 2023.
+If you do not have insurance, you may be assessed a penalty when you file your RI Personal Income taxes.
 The penalty amounts are the same as the federal penalties that were in effect for 2018 (no penalties apply for 2019 as health insurance was not required at either the state or federal level).
 For more information on this requirement, including exemptions, please visit HealthSourceRI.com/Mandate.

 HealthSource RI connects you with health and dental insurance from these companies: